edjw/edjw-old-blog/posts/2020-04-18-on-the-whataboutery-around-the-takeover-of-newcastle-united.md

 ## 7. Whatabout other owners?

 All owners are bad men with a bad past (apparently).
 Hardly any (no?) other owner has abused people in the way Saudi Arabia has.

+## 8. Whatabout what journalists did/did not say in the past?

+A whole thread of this whataboutery is finding previous articles or tweets by journalists who criticise the Saudi takeover of Newcastle.
+It then tries to say that these journalists were less critical of potential Saudi investment in other clubs and that it's hypocritical for journalists to criticise this deal.

+It does not matter what journalists did or did not say in the past.
+We are either happy for Saudi Arabia to use Newcastle United to persuade more people to look favourably on it or not.
+What a journalist said or did not say in the past has no effect on how horrific beheading people is.